Graduate Degree Information

 - in person in the Academic Services Office on the Concord Campus

-The Graduation Application Fee covers the cost of the graduation check, the diploma, and participation in the annual commencement ceremony (but not cap and gown rental/purchase, which is handled separately by the Bookstore).
-The fee is non-refundable, but if you do not graduate when you intended, the fee will be transferred to the subsequent quarter automatically.
+The Graduation Application Fee covers the cost of the graduation check of coursework completed the diploma, and participation in the annual commencement ceremony (but not including cap and gown rental/purchase, handled separately by the Bookstore).
+The fee is non-refundable, but if a student does not graduate when they originally intended, the fee will be transferred to the subsequent quarter automatically.

-When you file for graduation, you may obtain a new registration priority.
-To register as a graduating graduate student, you must be a "Classified Graduate" who is recommended for Advancement to Candidacy by your advisor and have made substantial progress towards your degree by the time the registration appointments are assigned.
+When a student files for graduation, they may obtain a new registration priority.
+To register as a graduating graduate student, they must be a "Classified Graduate" who is recommended for Advancement to Candidacy by their advisor and who has made substantial progress towards their degree by the time the registration appointments are assigned.

-If you are completing an undergraduate Single Subject Matter Preparation Program for entry into a teaching credential program, or you are completing a graduate Single or Multiple Subject Credential Program, be certain that the appropriate check sheet is submitted by the department or program committee offering the program to the Credential Student Service Center in the College of Education and Allied Studies.
+If a student is completing an undergraduate Single Subject Matter Preparation Program for entry into a teaching credential program, or they are completing a graduate Single or Multiple Subject Credential Program, they should not file for graduation, but be certain that the appropriate check sheet is submitted by the department or program committee offering the program to the Credential Student Service Center in the College of Education and Allied Studies.

-Once you have completed all degree requirements and Enrollment Management can verify their completion, your diploma will be ordered.
+After a student has completed all degree requirements and the graduation evaluator has verified their completion, their degree will be conferred and their diploma will be ordered.
 The final graduation evaluation process typically takes up to three months following the posting of grades from your last quarter of graduation candidacy.
-Your diploma will be mailed to your address of record with the university 4-6 weeks after this final graduation check is completed.
+The diploma will be mailed to the student's address of record with the university 4-6 weeks after the degree has been awarded.

-A diploma is an official document containing the embossed seal of Cal State East Bay, your name, the degree conferred and date, major(s) completed in the degree conferred, any options or minors completed, and the signatures of state and university officials.
+A diploma is an official document containing the embossed seal of Cal State East Bay, the student's name, the degree conferred and date, major(s) completed in the degree conferred, any options or minors completed, and the signatures of state and university officials.
 It is not reproducible or available in multiple copies.
-You can obtain multiple copies of your record by ordering transcripts which also show degrees, majors and options, as well as other information.
-If you need proof of completion of your degree before receiving your diploma, you may request a verification of graduation or a transcript from Enrollment Management.
-Should you change your name, you may request that a new diploma be issued with your new name if (1) you return the originally issued diploma to Enrollment Management, (2) you provide legal documents confirming your legal name change, and (3) you pay the fee for a new diploma.
+Students can obtain multiple copies of their record by ordering transcripts which also show degrees, majors and options, as well as other information.
+If a student needs proof of completion of their degree before receiving their diploma, they may request a verification of graduation or a transcript from the Office of the Registrar.
+Should a student change their name, they may request that a new diploma be issued with their new name if (1) they return the originally issued diploma to the Office of the Registrar (2) they provide legal documents confirming their legal name change, and (3) the student pays the fee for a new diploma.

-After your degree is posted to your permanent record, your diploma and transcript cannot be altered by adding additional options, or by grade changes, and/or withdrawals.
+After the degree is posted to a studentsr permanent record, a student's diploma and transcript cannot be altered by adding additional options, or by grade changes, and/or withdrawals.
 The University protects the integrity of its transcripts and will not rewrite history unless a University error has occurred.

 Doctorate: For information regarding the Doctor of Education, please see the Educational Leadership chapter in the graduate section of this catalog.
 A copy of the Doctoral Student Handbook may be requested from the Department of Educational Leadership, Dr. Jose Lopez, Doctoral Program Director, Arts & Education Building, Room 250, Tel: 510-885-4145; email: email@example.com.
 Department web site: http://www20.csueastbay.edu/ceas/departments/el/.